Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

-This directory contains integration tests that test bitcoind and its utilities in their entirety.
+The [/test/](/test/) directory contains integration tests that test bitcoind and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.

-There are currently two sets of tests in this directory:
+There are currently two sets of tests in the [/test/](/test/) directory:

 - [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](test/util) which tests the bitcoin utilities, currently only bitcoin-tx.
+- [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.

 The util tests are run as part of `make check` target.
-The functional tests are run by the travis continuous build process whenever a pull request is opened.
+The functional tests are run by the Teamcity continuous build process whenever a diff is created or updated on Phabricator.
 Both sets of tests can also be run locally.

-# Running tests locally
+# Running functional tests locally

 Build for your system first.
 Be sure to enable wallet, utils and daemon when you configure.
 Tests will not run otherwise.